csexton/codeography.com/_posts/2016-11-07-multiple-ssl-endpoints-on-heroku-with-sni.md

 ### 5. Add the cert to Heroku using SNI

-Almost there, just one last step
+Almost there, just one last step:

 ```
 heroku certs:add path/to/multidomain-bundle.pem path/to/server.key
 ```

-Heroku will let you knwo the domains and DNS setting you'll need:
+Heroku will let you know the domains and DNS setting you'll need:

 ```
 === Your certificate has been added successfully.
 Update your application's DNS settings as follows